Tina Modotti, A Photographer and a Revolutionary

 The current exhibition at Palazzo Bisaccioni in Jesi outlines the existential and artistic story of this seminal 20th-century Italian photographer, celebrating its myth, but also shedding light on more private aspects.
 In Tina Modotti: A Photographer and a Revolutionary, photography and life coincide, affecting each other with honesty, passion and ideas.

-The showcase brings together sixty photographs from the Galerie Bilderwelt, retracing Modotti’s fascinating biography and the passions that determined her existence and her art.
+The museum showcase brings together sixty photographs from the Galerie Bilderwelt, retracing Modotti’s fascinating biography and the passions that determined her existence and her art.
 It is organized in six sections, retracing the places, images, friends and lovers who were part of Modotti’s fascinating universe.

 The Formative Years

 The first section of the exhibition explores Tina Modotti‘s origins and family history.
 Born in Udine, Italy in 1896, Modotti spent much of her childhood living in Austria, until her family moved to San Francisco when she was seventeen due to difficult living conditions in Italy.
-There, Modotti met and fell in love with the Canadian artist Roubaix de l’Abrie Richey and moved with him to Los Angeles.
+There, Modotti met and fell in love with the Canadian artist Roubaix de l’Abrie Richey and moved with him to the city of Los Angeles.
 A painter and poet, he had a profound influence on Modotti’s early artistic life.
 It was through him that Modotti was introduced to the artists, writers, photographers, and other members of the cultural elite.

 The second section of the show examines her brief Hollywood career as a silent film actress.
 An attractive femme fatale, Modotti played in several films, including 1920 film by Roy Clemens, The Tiger’s Coat, the only surviving film document of her career as an actress.
 She also worked as a much sought-after model for artists and photographers, including the notable Pictorialist photographer, Jane Reece.